DennisRono/rehema-school-electoral-system/README.md

 I would like to recognise the many others who include; my principal, deputy principal, Mr Hillary Rono and the guidance and counselling club for their guidance and counselling.

 # DECLARATION
-I declare that this is my original work and has never been presented before for the award of Kenya certificate of secondary education (KCSE) in any other institution.
+I declare that this is my original work and has never been presented before for any award
           NAME: DENNIS KIBET
           SIGN:  ………………..
           DATE:  ………………..